DevilXD/aRez/docs/source/enums.rst

 .. warning::

-    The enumerations below use a specialized metaclass to construct the members, different from the standard implementation, and fully customized for usage in this wrapper.
+    The enums below use a specialized metaclass to construct the members, different from the standard implementation, and fully customized for usage in this wrapper.
     The semantics follow a standard `enum.IntEnum` implementation though, so you know what you can expect.
 Each member has ``name`` and ``value`` attributes, also accessible